 Children's Grief Support Services

-CaringMatters is converting this year's Camp Erin program to a virtual format.
+CaringMatters is hosting this year's Camp Erin program on a virtual format.

 Zoom sessions throughout the day with frequent breaks.

 The program and the materials will be provided free of charge.

 Space is limited!
 Register will open soon - please check back.

 Camp Erin Montgomery is a FREE, weekend bereavement camp for youth who are grieving the death of a significant person in their lives.
 Children and teens ages 6 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
 Led by bereavement professionals and caring volunteers, campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.

 Camp Erin Montgomery 2021 will be held as a virtual event.